How to Gain an Edge When Hard Work Isn't Enough with Professor Laura Huang

 Multi-Method Research

-So when I was doing my dissertation on intuition and gut feel, I would do everything from interviewing investors. to talk about and ask them how they made their investment decisions.
-So I would say things like, well, tell me about a time when you invested in someone, even though you had a negative feeling about them.
+So when I was doing my dissertation on intuition and gut feel, I would do everything from interviewing investors to talk about and ask them how they made their investment decisions.
+So I would say things like, "Well, tell me about a time when you invested in someone, even though you had a negative feeling about them."

-Or tell me about a time when you didn't invest in someone, even though you really found them trustworthy and committed.
-Um, and so you do a lot of probing.
-You, you ask them, okay, and then what happened?
+Or "Tell me about a time when you didn't invest in someone, even though you really found them trustworthy and committed."
+So you do a lot of probing.
+You, you ask them, "Okay, and then what happened?
 And then what happened?
-And tell me more.
-And then what you do with that qualitative data is you will either do cluster analysis or you'll do, um, you know, you'll code the data.
+And tell me more. " And then what you do with that qualitative data is you know, you'll code the data.
+You'll take out certain quotations and you'll code it for various measures.
+You'll do lots of processing of that, that qualitative data.
+But in addition to that, I also do field studies, which is where I will then, observe things, but also collect data while I'm out there.

-I also do field studies, which is where I will then, um, observe things, um, but also collect data while I'm out there.
-So for example, I've been to hundreds of pitch competitions where I will.
-Um, go to those pitch competitions and I'll record those pitches, um, and I'll know the outcome whether or not they got funding or not.

-And so from those pitches, I can now have other people say, okay, well, how trustworthy do you think this person is?
-How committed do you think this person is?
+So for example, I've been to hundreds of pitch competitions where I will go to those pitch competitions and I'll record those pitches, and I'll know the outcome whether or not they got funding or not.
+And so from those pitches, I can now have other people say, "Okay, well, how trustworthy do you think this person is?
+How committed do you think this person is?"
 And correlates those perceptions with those outcome measures.

-Um, so you are out there, you're collecting data.
-Um, you have. variables that you're collecting information about, um, and you're able to do correlations, you're able to do regressions based on that kind of information.
+So you are out there, you're collecting data, you have variables that you're collecting information about, and you're able to do correlations, you're able to do regressions based on that kind of information.

-And then I also do, um, more look at more archival data.
-So I will look at data that comes from TechCrunch or CrunchBase or, um, I will take, I'll follow companies, for example.
-So I have a set of 90 companies that I've followed since.
-2013.
+And then I also do, more look at more archival data.
+So I will look at data that comes from TechCrunch or CrunchBase or, I will take, I'll follow companies, for example.
+So I have a set of 90 companies that I've followed since 2013.
 And you can collect all sorts of things around them.
 So I know every single iteration of websites that they've had.

 I know their growth over time in terms of employees, how their revenue has changed over time, which of them have survived and which ones have not.
-So you can take like early, um, gut feelings about that entrepreneur from 2013 and be able to see how it might be related or correlated with outcomes that you're measuring all throughout the last 10 years or so.
+So you can take like early, gut feelings about that entrepreneur from 2013 and be able to see how it might be related or correlated with outcomes that you're measuring all throughout the last 10 years or so.

-So, um, so, you know, all sorts of different ways.
-And then what you do is you triangulate and you look to see if there's commonalities and be able to make, draw conclusions from them.
+So, so, you know, all sorts of different ways.
+And then what you do is you triangulate and you look to see if there's commonalities and be able to draw conclusions from them.
 So that's an example of the type of research that I do.

-It's, it's fascinating, really.
+John: It's, it's fascinating, really.
 I love the triangulation of it all.
 Yeah, yeah.
 And so thinking then, too, back to, this was early research for you, but was this setting out to write the book or did, as you gathered more data, you started kind of hypothesizing like, actually, there seems like there's something deeper here and I would love to flesh this out.

 Flipping Perceptions: How Edge Came Together

-Yeah, so I hadn't, in the earliest days, I didn't really intend to write a book. book about it.
+Laura: Yeah, so I hadn't, in the earliest days, I didn't really intend to write a book about it.
 It was more just research projects based on questions that I was interested in answering.
-But then as I started doing this research and as I started evolving in terms of what I was studying, it really did come together in a way where I wanted it to be.
+But then as I started doing this research and as I started evolving in terms of what I was studying, it really did come together in a way where I wanted the findings to be out there these practical findings that were very actionable that I wanted people to sort of have.
+So, for example, I mentioned earlier that research on accents where I found through dozens of studies that yes, people with non standard accents were less likely to get funding, less likely to get the job, so on, so on.

 Or is it that it's purely based on erroneous perceptions?
 So then I would run studies, for example, where I would take four entrepreneurs with an accent and four entrepreneurs without an accent, and I would have them pitch to a panel of investors, and I would randomize the order in which these entrepreneurs were pitching to these investors.